-Coursework.
 Our students take formal classes only during their first year of graduate school.
 They take one “core” course all together.
 Through this course they learn how to read, understand, and discuss science, and they learn how to do cutting edge research.
-The course has 4 sections: Experimental Biology, Mechanistic Biology I and II, and Cancer Biology.
+The course has 5 sections: Experimental Biology, Cancer Engineering, Immunology, Entrepreneurship, and Cancer Biology.

 Each topic is considered for one week through a combination of workshops, research paper discussions, and lectures.
 Questions that are considered include: